2. SIGNIFICANT ACCOUNTING POLICIES

 2.11 Investment Property

-Properties held to earn rental income or for capital appreciation or both and that is not occupied by the Company is classified as Investment Property.
+Properties held to earn rental income or for capital appreciation or both and that is not occupied by the Company are classified as Investment Property.

-It is measured initially at cost of acquisition including transaction costs, borrowing cost and other directly attributable cost in bringing the asset to its working condition for its intended use.
+It is measured initially at cost of acquisition including transaction costs, borrowing cost and other directly attributable costs in bringing the asset to its working condition for its intended use.

 Subsequent expenditure is capitalized to the asset carrying amount only when it is probable that the future economic benefit associated with the expenditure will flow to the company.